 Benefit:

-Client pays a predictable cost; firm manages scope to stay profitable.
+The client pays a predictable cost; the firm manages the scope to stay profitable.

 Scenario: